1. Place your custom order

 50,000 people had already arrived early and were camping around the stage before the organizers could build gates or ticket booths.
 The organizers realized at this point that they had completely lost control even before the concert started.
 They were left with no choice but to declare the concert free, which in hindsight rendered disastrous results.

 Word spread that the concert was now free and, as a result, people started pouring into Bethel onto Max Yagur's field.
 More than 1 million people arrived and around 500,000 people actually made it to the concert.
 Highways turned into parking lots, vehicles were being abandoned, and the organizers had to hire last-minute helicopters to get the performers to and from the stage.

 The incredible lineup of big rock 'n roll names at Woodstock included Janis Joplin, Santana, The Who, Jimi Hendrix, Jefferson Airplane, Creedence Clearwater Revival and The Grateful Dead.
 The concert was a rip-roaring success that was not dampened by heavy rains or by thirty-minute lines for water, sustenance, and medical care.
 The biggest music event in history was eventually made into a movie that raked in plenty of money for the organizers who, after the festival, found themselves in a mountain of debt.

 Are you looking for an essay on this topic?
-You can easily order it from us.
 Our writers will be glad to help by providing you a custom-written paper with your specific requirements.